 8. Benguet: The Peg-as and Paypay Rituals by Caridad B. Fiar-od, Ph.D.

-From the proceeds of magazine sales, ICBE donated US $1,085.00 to the Igorot Global Organization (IGO)’s scholarship program---the Igorot Scholarship Program (ISP).
+From the proceeds of magazine sales, ICBE donated US $1,085.00 to the Igorot Global Organization (IGO)’s scholarship program: Igorot Scholarship Program (ISP).

 In Germany, the participants nominated London as the venue of the 6th ICBE Consultation.
-Conchita B. Pooten, an Igorot UK member, who has consistently been attending ICBE conferences, accepted.
-She would later become one of the conference organizers.
+Conchita B. Pooten, an Igorot UK member, who has been consistently attending ICBE consultations, accepted.
+She would later become one of the consultation organizers.

 ICBE 2011 (London, United Kingdom)

-The 6th ICBE Consultation was held at the Woodford County Hotel, Woodford Green in London on 22-25 April 2011.With the theme, “Living our Igorot Values,” the conference was hosted by Igorot UK led by Robert Balagtey.
+The 6th ICBE Consultation was held at the Woodford County Hotel, Woodford Green in London on 22-25 April 2011.With the theme, “Living our Igorot Values,” the consultation was hosted by Igorot UK led by Robert Balagtey.
+Igorot UK made the streamer.

 (1) A donation to the Ifugao State University to launch the ICBE Scholarship Program.
 The monies were collected from participants (as members of their organizations and as individuals) and from the church collection during the mass held at the St. Stephen’s Church on April 25th and